GoogleCloudPlatform/ai-platform-samples/setup/README.md

 # Setup your Environment

+The following instructions will help you to setup your GCP project and environment.

 ## Setup GCP

 Before you can run any of the samples in this repository, you'll need to setup your GCP account and environment.